COMP6248-Reproducability-Challenge/BigGAN_Reproducability_Challenge/README.md

 - If you want to change the batch size (we use 20 in this repo), and epoch (10 in this repo) or any other parameters, check the `scripts/lauch_BigGAN_bs256x8.sh` and `scripts/sample_BigGAN_bs256x8.sh`
 - Pay attention to the structure of the files.

-## Copyright
+## Code

-The code here is the PyTorch version of BigGAN, code is by Andy Brock and Alex Andonian.
-[BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch), this repo is a simple one GPU version of BigGAN.
+The original code is the PyTorch version of BigGAN, code is by Andy Brock and Alex Andonian [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch).
+This repo is a reproduce of BigGAN by using one GPU.